 During World War II, the US government drew on the expertise of the advertising industry to help craft messages for the American public.
-In early 1942, representatives of the Office of Facts and Figures (OFF), Washington's newly-created propaganda agency, sought the advice of a Madison Avenue advertising agency to create effective posters for the war effort.
+In early 1942, representatives of Washington's newly-created propaganda agency, the Office of Facts and Figures (OFF), asked a Madison Avenue advertising agency to help create effective posters for the war effort.
 The advertising agency commissioned a report that it shared with the OFF.
 Among the crucial questions the ad men addressed was whether the posters had emotional appeal for the audience.
-Underscoring what the Germans and others had discovered earlier, the report concluded:
+Underscoring what German propagandists and others had already discovered, the report concluded:

-To effectively motivate viewers, the poster needed to rely on realism, not an abstract or symbolic style, since art done in the latter manner was often misunderstood or not understood at all.
+To effectively motivate viewers, the poster needed to rely on realism instead of an abstract or symbolic style.
+Abstract art could be misinterpreted or not understood at all.

-The firm Young & Rubicam carried out user testing by surveying audiences in Toronto and gauging their responses to the posters.2 A majority of the 11 most effective posters appealed to emotions, while the least effective category were done in either in an abstract style or were cartoons.
-Viewers, they discovered, did not like humorous war posters.
-The key finding of the report was:
+The firm Young & Rubicam carried out user testing by surveying audiences in Toronto and gauging their responses to the posters.2 A majority of the 11 most effective posters appealed to emotions, while the least effective were done in either in an abstract style or were cartoons.
+They discovered that viewers did not like humorous war posters.
+The key finding of the report notes:

-The Office of War Information and other government agencies produced and distributed a variety of dramatic images on these themes, accompanied by punchy slogans like "Loose lips sink ships" and "Careless talk costs lives."
-These popular posters made audiences accountable for their actions by emphasizing that unguarded behavior could lead to the deaths of Americans.
-Implicit in such propaganda was the notion that among the population were traitors, spies, and foreign agents.
-This poster, "Careless talk. . .got there first," invoked this fear with a grisly portrayal of a dying American serviceman.4 What emotional responses might such a poster evoke?
+The Office of War Information and other government agencies produced and distributed a variety of dramatic images on these themes, accompanied by simple slogans like "Loose lips sink ships" and "Careless talk costs lives."
+These popular posters implied that casual remarks could be overheard and exploited by traitors, spies, and foreign agents.
+The featured poster invoked this fear with a grisly portrayal of a dying American serviceman.4 What emotional responses might such a poster evoke?